tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 # Audience
 Our book is primarily aimed at developers familiar with parallel programming who wish to program their GPUs.
 Given the prevalence of generally programmable GPUs, the need for OpenMP programmers is growing and strong.
 We plan to include sufficient background and context for those readers unfamiliar with OpenMP so that the book may be read in isolation without prerequisites; however we will recommend the MIT Press "OpenMP Common Core: Making OpenMP Simple Again" book for a broader introduction to OpenMP.
 A key audience are those developers with a new and pressing need to program GPUs for the first time.

+Our book will introduce general concepts for writing performance portable parallel programs on GPUs.
+We will use OpenMP, but many of the general principals we will explain the book are transferable, and so the book can be used as a resource for programming GPUs in general.

 OpenMP, however, is largely restricted to the high-performance computing (HPC) community.
 This does restrict the population of potential readers.
 We are confident, however, that over time communities outside HPC with interest in performance-computing will migrate to OpenMP; thereby growing the market considerably.

 # Status of the Book
 The book will be modeled closely after the popular "Programming your GPU with OpenMP" tutorials we have been teaching over the last several years.
 All of the supplementary materials mentioned earlier have been produced and, in some form, released to the public.
 Hence, the flow for the book’s contents, exercises, and figures have been developed and tested on our target audience.

 We have produced a detailed outline for the book and provide it with this prospectus.
 We are actively writing the book now, though none of the chapters exist at this time.
 Given the maturity of the outline and our supporting materials, we believe the writing will progress rapidly.
-Our hope is to have the book written by the end of 2021/mid 2022 **(??)**; an aggressive schedule but doable given the firm foundation we are starting from in this project.
+Our hope is to have the book written by mid 2022 in time for key conferences; an aggressive schedule but doable given the firm foundation we are starting from in this project.

 # Reviewers
 The authors of "Using OpenMP - the Next Step" would be excellent reviewers for our book.
 In particular, we recommend Ruud van der Pas and Christian Terboven.
 Likewise, we would recommend authors of "OpenMP Common Core: Making OpenMP Simple Again", in particular Alice Koniges and Yun (Helen) He.

+Bill Gropp ...

 Simon McIntosh-Smith, a member of the OpenMP Architecture Review Board and collaborator on our OpenMP tutorials would be a good reviewer.
 He knows about and fully supports our project.